-Exceptions are rare and any should be considered carefully.
-Unjustified discrimination can be challenged and there is no statutory limit on how much an industrial tribunal can award.
+Exceptions to age discrimination are rare and any should be considered carefully.
+Unjustified age discrimination can be challenged and there is no statutory limit on how much an industrial tribunal can award.

 Direct age discrimination would occur if, for example, an employer refused to employ people under the age of 30, believing them to be unreliable (as such a reason, being nothing more than a negative stereotype, is unlikely to be justifiable).
 It would also be direct age discrimination to have, without lawful justification, a compulsory retirement age for your employees (no matter whether it is set at 55, 60, 65 or 70 years or at any other age).